deepscenario/OrthoLoC/README.md

-    scale_dop_dsm=1.0,  # scale of the DOP and DSM images gt_matching_confidences_decay=1.0,  # decay of the matching confidences (the larger the less confident will be the GT for non-unique points like points on facades) covisibility_ratio=1.0,  # ratio of the covisibility (0.0 to 1.0, 0.0 exclusive, the larger the more area in the geodata will be visible for the UAV) return_tensor=False  # return the samples while iterating over the dataset as dict of torch tensors predownload=False,  # if True, it will download the dataset while constructing the dataset object, otherwise it will download while iterating over the dataset
+    scale_dop_dsm=1.0,  # scale of the DOP and DSM images gt_matching_confidences_decay=1.0,  # decay of the matching confidences (the larger the less confident will be the GT for non-unique points like points on facades) covisibility_ratio=1.0,  # ratio of the covisibility (0.0 to 1.0, 0.0 exclusive, the larger the more area in the geodata will be visible for the UAV) return_tensor=False,  # return the samples while iterating over the dataset as dict of torch tensors predownload=False,  # if True, it will download the dataset while constructing the dataset object, otherwise it will download while iterating over the dataset
 )
 ```